We’re about to discuss something controversial in the SEO world and explain how you should totally rethink the way you do homepage SEO.

 More specifically, we copy the backlink profile of their home page.

 Why the homepage?

-Because your home page is your most important page in your site, this is where if brand fanatics or the press are going to link to you, most of the time it will be to the home page.
+Your homepage is your most important page in your site.
+If brand fanatics or the press are going to link to you, most of the time it will be to the home page.

 Should The Homepage Of My Website Contain SEO?